SioKCronin/website/content/about.md

 +++
-Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and financial inclusion.
+Siobhán is an engineering leader with a passion for scalable infrastructure, machine learning, and collective intelligence.

-She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now builds software and mentors teams to help machines and humans learn together.
+She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now helps computers and humans collaborate together to solve problems that matter.
 She is currently the Data Engineering Lead at Landed, where she helps support the financial well-being of essential professionals.

 Siobhán has published research in Brain & Cognition, Neuroreport, and Model View Culture, and presented at the Conference on Complex Systems,